-In episode one of our first-time buyer series, we met Shannon from Dublin, who recently bought a house with her boyfriend Dan.
+In episode one of our first-time home buyer series, we met Shannon from Dublin, who recently bought a house with her boyfriend Dan.
 They found their new place in Dun Laoghaire, in the same town where they had their first date seven years ago!
-Their home needed a lot of work, so the pair decided to do a complete renovation.
+The place needed a lot of work, so renovating a house was the next step for the pair.
 Shannon sat down with us to share three things to know before you start your home renovation.

-Following Shannon and Dan’s story is sure to inspire families or couples buying their first home.
+Following Shannon and Dan’s story is sure to inspire families or couples buying their first home and/or renovating a house.
 In this episode we get Shannon’s top three pieces of advice for anyone who’s in the middle of construction.

 Watch episode two of Shannon’s story